dustinlit/Satellite-Land-Cover-Classification-ML/README.md

-# Land Cover Classification Using CNN, Random Forest, adn Ensemble Methods
+# Land Cover Classification Using CNN, Random Forest, and Ensemble Methods

 This python project uses satellite imagery from the SAT-4 dataset to classify land cover into four categories, **barren**, **trees**, **grassland**, and **other**, using machine learning.
 It combines a **Convolutional Neural Network (CNN)** for spatial feature extraction with a **Random Forest** classifier to enhance performance.
 NDVI is also calculated and used as an additional feature channel to improve vegetation differentiation.